 Is the girl in the picture having too much fun?

 Here is a better example.
 In 1960 a song came out about a couple of teenagers in love.
 Their car was stalled upon the railroad tracks.
 They both got out in time.
-But the girlfriend went back to get her boy friends’ high school ring and was killed.
+But the girlfriend returned to get her boyfriend’s high school ring and was killed.
 Yes, naysayers would say that she was killed because of love.
-But, love did not kill that girl.
+But love did not kill that girl.
 The death certificate said her death was blunt force trauma from being hit by a train.

-Worrying that too much happiness is harmful sounds remarkably similar to a false negative thought.
+Worrying that too much happiness is harmful sounds like a false negative thought.
 If your happiness Cauldron over-fills, then:

 Nothing Bad Happens.